shreesh-pandey/mywebsite/README.md

 ## 🔜 Upcoming Steps
+- Review and clean up unused template sections
-- Continue homepage customization
+- Customize homepage content with personal info
-- Rename sections and links
+- Rename sections and update internal navigation links
-- Add personal project info
+- Add details of personal and professional projects
+- Start content updates on About and Contact pages

 ## 🗂️ Folder Structure